Family Tree Collection

 Because family trees come in all sorts of shapes and sizes it is difficult to give precise guidance.
 Hopefully the following may help you, and the society, in recording your family tree.
 The trees will need to be indexed/recorded in the following groups/formats.

 Ancestor Chart (or Pedigree Chart)

-This records the ancestors from whom you are directly descended, is a simple graphic representation of previous generations and shows a single root person with their 2 parents, four grandparents, eight great-grandparents etc., in other words just the people who make up your pedigree and the same people whose DNA you have inherited.
+This Record of Ancestors Chart, showing from whom you are directly descended, is a simple graphic representation of previous generations and shows a single root person with 2 parents, four grandparents, eight great-grandparents etc., in other words just the people who make up your pedigree and the same people whose DNA you have inherited.
 In accord with Data Protection regulations they should not list living people, except, of course, yourself; enter a living person as, for example, Living Robinson.
 The Education & Development Officer (Education@NIFHS.org) indexes the charts and they and the index are held in the Research Centre.
 The index is also online, but using your membership number instead of your name, and is updated from time to time.

 We have 3 formats/types of Family Tree records in the Research Centre:

 ➢ IR552-FAMILY TREE BOOKS-MISCELLANIES ~ for families living in a certain geographical area.
 These have a shelf number and are kept in numerical order on the shelves.